Environmental Protection Agency (EPA).

 3. Conclusion.
 EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1x.
 That decision is based on the following findings:

 i.
 The toxicity database for pyroxasulfone is complete.

-iii.
-There are no residual uncertainties identified in the exposure databases.
-The dietary food exposure assessments were performed based on 100 PCT and adjusted tolerance-level residues.
-EPA made conservative (protective) assumptions in the ground and surface Start Printed Page 34632water modeling used to assess exposure to pyroxasulfone in drinking water.
+iv.
+There are no residual uncertainties in the exposure databases.
+The dietary food exposure assessments were performed based on 100 PCT and tolerance-level residues or residues based on field trials.
+EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to pyroxasulfone in drinking water.
 These assessments will not underestimate the exposure and risks posed by pyroxasulfone.

 E. Aggregate Risks and Determination of Safety

 EPA determines whether acute and chronic dietary pesticide exposures are safe by comparing aggregate exposure estimates to the acute PAD (aPAD) and chronic PAD (cPAD).
 For linear cancer risks, EPA calculates the lifetime probability of acquiring cancer given the estimated aggregate exposure.
 Short-, intermediate-, and chronic-term risks are evaluated by comparing the estimated aggregate food, water, and residential exposure to the appropriate PODs to ensure that an adequate MOE exists.

 1. Acute risk.
 Using the exposure assumptions discussed in this unit for acute exposure analysis, the risk estimate for acute dietary exposure from food and water to pyroxasulfone is at 3.7% of the aPAD for all infants less than 1 year old, the population group receiving the greatest exposure.
 The Start Printed Page 54263acute dietary risk is not of concern (<100% aPAD).